 As you can see, Patagonia is a challenging destination but not impossible to tackle!
 Information comes first to organize any trip.

-So, you must know where and when to go, which kind of trip you want to enjoy and which highlights you feel unmissable.
+So, you must know where and when to go, which kind of trip you want to enjoy, and which highlights you feel unmissable.

 Trip length is also crucial to decide before starting planning.
-It is very easy to travel through Patagonia highlights in 9 days for example but to get a real grip of the area, try to travel for at least 13 days.
+It is very easy to travel through Patagonia highlights in 9 days for example but to get a real grip on the area, try to travel for at least 13 days.
 Either way, the most important if you want to live the experience.

 Other details (type of accommodation, transportation, activities) run for us.
 It is sometimes better to book a Patagonia travel package if you don’t have the time to go through the details.
 But, honestly, tailored trips are the best!